1955 Alabama Crimson Tide football team: Miami (FL)

 On a Friday evening in Miami for the second consecutive year, Alabama was defeated by the Miami Hurricanes 34–12 at Burdine Stadium.
 The Hurricanes took a 14–0 first quarter lead on touchdowns scored by Don Bosseler on a four-yard run and by Whitey Rouviere on a 25-yard run.
 The Crimson Tide responded in the second quarter with a Donald Kinderknecht touchdown run to make the halftime score 14–6.
 Bosseler then gave Miami a 27–6 lead in the third quarter with his touchdown runs of two and 14-yards.
 In the fourth quarter, Bart Starr threw a seven-yard touchdown pass to Roy Forbus for Alabama and Ed Oliver scored on a four-yard touchdown run for Miami to make the final score 34–12.
-The loss brought Alabama's all-time record against Miami to 3–2.